-ASX: It looks set to be a positive day of trade for the Australian share market on Wednesday.
-According to the latest SPI futures, the ASX 200 is expected to open the day 19 points or 0.25 per cent higher this morning.
+ASX: The Australian share market looks set to have another subdued day on Tuesday.
+According to the latest SPI futures, the ASX 200 is expected to open the day flat.

-Oil: Energy producers could have a solid day on Wednesday after oil prices charged higher.
-According to Bloomberg, the WTI crude oil price is up 1.4 per cent to US$70.19 a barrel and the Brent crude oil price is up 1.2 per cent to US$72.34 a barrel.
-News that the US won’t be lifting all its sanctions on Iran gave oil prices a boost.
+Oil: Energy producers could come under pressure after oil prices dropped lower.
+According to Bloomberg, the WTI crude oil price is down 0.55 per cent to US$69.23 a barrel and the Brent crude oil price has fallen 0.55 per cent to US$71.49 a barrel.
+Oil prices came under pressure after Chinese data revealed weak import volumes during May.